Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Comprehensive analysis of chaotic itinerancy in the GCM model

+In region (b) in Figure~\ref{stat_test}, the results of the statistical tests confirm randomness in a majority of cases, especially to the right of the wide periodic window, whereas in region (a) the results are considerably worse.
+We checked that the difference was particularly due to failing the Ljung-Box test and the runs test.
+Although we do not show the results here, we remark that the computed variance of the local Shannon entropy and the variance of the local permutation entropy also reveal differences between the two regions.
+In region (b), these values are the highest in most cases, while in region (a) they are typically close to zero.

-It turns out that there is a profound difference between the type of chaotic itinerancy found for parameters in the lower and upper part of Figure~\ref{grid}, and it is not only related to a lower time of wandering between the clusters.
-The difference is in the dimension of the attractor ruins, which corresponds to different type of synchronization between the one-dimensional maps that interact within the GCM system.
-We investigate this difference as follows.
+It turns out that there is a profound difference between the types of dynamics present in the system for the parameters in regions (a) and (b).
+The difference is in the dimension of the attractor ruins found in terms of high-density clusters in the phase space.
+The dimension of the attractor ruin reflects the type of synchronization between the one-dimensional maps that interact within the GCM system.
+We investigate this problem as follows.

-We propose to use the Principal Component Analysis (PCA) for the assessment of dimensionality of the dynamics.
-We compute the fraction of the total variance captured by the first principal component obtained through PCA when analyzing the spatial distribution of all the points that form each cluster.
-Figure \ref{pca} shows the minimum computed value among all the identified clusters.
-The results are computed for GCM with $N=3$ on a grid of $121 \times 80$ parameters with $a \in [1.4, 2]$ and $\varepsilon \in [0.005, 0.4]$.
-Two characteristic regions that differ by the computed fraction are labeled in the figure.
-Region (a) corresponds to the coherent phase in which all the coordinates are synchronized, as shown by the fact that nearly $100\%$ of the variability is covered by the first PCA component, and thus the identified attractor ruins are essentially one-dimensional.
-Region (b) corresponds to the intermittent phase located between the turbulent and coherent phases, where the attractor ruins apparently have a higher dimension.
+We propose using Principal Component Analysis (PCA) \cite{jolliffe-pca} for the assessment of the dimensionality of the dynamics.
+We compute the fraction of the total variance captured by the first principal component obtained through PCA when analyzing the spatial distribution of all the points that form each attractor ruin.
+We describe this method in a general form applicable to a $p$-dimensional system.

-In addition to detecting the clusters and analyzing their dimension, we conducted the randomness tests described in Section \ref{sec:chaotic} in order to check for chaotic behavior.
-In region (b), the results of these tests confirmed randomness, whereas in region (a) the results were considerably worse, particularly for the Ljung-Box test and the runs test.
-The computed variance of local Shannon entropy and the variance of local permutation entropy also revealed differences between the two regions.
-In region (b), these values were the highest, while in region (a) they were close to zero.
+Let $A$ be the set of points identified as one of the attractor ruins in the system with given parameter values $(a,\varepsilon)$.
+Consider the covariance matrix $\Sigma$ based on the points in $A$.
+This is a positive semi-definite matrix, so its eigenvalues are non-negative.
+Denote them by $\lambda_1 \geq \lambda_2 \geq \ldots \geq \lambda_p$.
+The relative variance captured by the first principal component computed from the set $A$ is defined as

+which essentially means that projection of $A$ to the one-dimensional eigenspace spanned by an eigenvector corresponding to $\lambda_1$ captures $V_1(A)$ of the variability found in $A$.
+If $V_1(A)$ is large (e.g., over 95\%) then this means that the set $A$ is almost one-dimensional, that is, it is spanned closely to a line in the phase space.